-The Historic Center of Camagüey World Heritage site constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, serpentine streets, alleys, urban blocks and plots system.
+The Historic Center of Camagüey, a World Heritage Site, constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, winding streets, alleys, urban blocks and plots system.

 Historic Center of Camagüey

-The Historic Center of Camagüey constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, serpentine streets, alleys, urban blocks and plots system.
+The Historic Center of Camagüey, a World Heritage Site, constitutes an outstanding urban architectural type in Latin America.
+Its irregular urban layout produced an unusual system of squares, minor squares, winding streets, alleys, urban blocks, and plots.

-Religious buildings, associated with the main squares, constitute a system of landmarks in the urban fabric, characterized by its homogeneity.
-The use of truncated pilasters at the entrance gates and of clay vessels for water storage are features that identify Camagüey's domestic architecture.
+Religious buildings associated with the main squares constitute a system of urban landmarks characterized by homogeneity.
+Truncated pilasters at the entrance gates and clay vessels for water storage are features that identify Camagüey's domestic architecture.

-Architectural values are associated with typical domestic architectural typologies and the use of consistent construction materials and techniques, especially the extended use of earthen components, which reveal influences from Andalusia.
+Architectural values are associated with typical domestic architectural typologies and consistent construction materials and techniques, especially the extended use of earthen components, which reveal influences from Andalusia.

 The Historic Center continues to act as the city core and the place for social and cultural activities, which reflect a rich intangible heritage.